Gianpi612/torrents2py/README.md

 ```

 # Usage
-If we want to search for torrents it's simple as:
+If you wish to search for torrents, it's as straightforward as:
 ```python
 from torrentz2py import search_torrents